besheraj/Milestone3/README.md

 * Button to delete the whole profile with all the photos.

 ## Future Features:
+* Ability to share photos and post on the site public wall.
 * Ability to add new albums.
 * Ability to change or delete albums.
 * Ability to login using instagram or facebook.